apache/cordova-docs/README.md

 1. Run this downloaded file.
     1. Use the following extraction path: `C:\Ruby22DevKit`.
 1. Open `cmd.exe`
+    1. Go to the extraction path:

+            cd C:\Ruby22DevKit

     1. Run these commands (following any instructions they give):

             ruby dk.rb init